GreenWaves-Technologies/FaceReID/documentation/build_test.md

     $ make BOARD_NAME=gapuino DEVICE_CONNECTION=-jtag run # for Gapuino board
     $ make BOARD_NAME=gapoc_a DEVICE_CONNECTION=-ftdi run # for Gapoc A board
 ```
 Test application output should contain line `Hi, Lena!
-Conf: 150` where confidence can vary depending on SDK (Autotiler) version, but should not be too big.
+Conf: 150` where confidence can vary depending on model quantization, but should not be too big.